roohy/eps/README.md

-# Example Package
+# Extreme Pseudo-Sampler

-This is a simple example package.
-You can use [Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/) to write your content.
+EPS is a feature selection method.
+More on here in a few days.

+[Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/)